-Conservative Treatments: Acute cervical and lumbar radiculopathies due to a herniated disc are primarily managed with non-surgical treatments.
+Acute cervical and lumbar radiculopathies due to a herniated disc are primarily managed with non-surgical treatments.
 NSAIDs and physical therapy are first-line treatment modalities.
 Physical therapy is not recommended on the initial onset of symptoms.
 Most cases of disc herniation resolve within a few weeks after the onset of symptoms; thus, it is not recommended to start physical therapy until symptoms have lasted for at least three weeks.
 These are excellent modalities for managing disabling pain.
 Patients who fail conservative treatment or patients with neurological deficits need timely surgical consultation.
 There is limited evidence in the use of muscle relaxers such as cyclobenzaprine or oral corticosteroids .
-For cases of severe pain, unresponsive to over the counter pain medication, opioid analgesics are warranted.
+For cases of severe pain unresponsive to over-the-counter pain medication, opioid analgesics are warranted.
 However, the side effect profile, risk, and benefits of the medicine should be discussed with the patient, and opioids should be prescribed for the shortest duration possible.
-Translaminar epidural injections and selective nerve root blocks are the second line modalities for patient's unresponsive to conservative management and who have had symptoms for at least four to six weeks.
-There is limited evidence of the efficacy of epidural injections beyond three months, but repeat injections are often complete as well .
+Translaminar epidural injections and selective nerve root blocks are the second-line modalities for patients unresponsive to conservative management and who have had symptoms for at least four to six weeks.
+There is limited evidence of the efficacy of epidural injections beyond three months, but repeat injections are often considered as well .

-Surgical Treatments: As always, surgical treatment is the last resort.
+As always, surgical treatment is the last resort.
 Surgical procedures for a herniated disc include laminectomies with discectomies depending on the cervical or lumbar area.
 Also, a patient with a herniated disc in the cervical spine can be managed via an anterior approach that requires anterior cervical decompression and fusion.
-This patient can also be controlled with artificial disks replacement.
+An artificial disk replacement option can be considered.
 Other alternative surgical procedures to the lumbar spine include a lateral or anterior approach that requires complete discectomy and fusion.
 The benefits of surgical intervention are moderate and tend to decrease over time following surgery .